oskaremilsson/gaemboy/examination/client/README.md

 * Use the messages to play memory against an opponent.
 Perferably using a seperate channel.

 My added features:
+* Settings tab in the menu to change channels and username (and server)
 * Send-button only clickable if given input
 * Enter sends message
 * Auto-scroll to bottom when new message